How to Roast Peppers

 I like to start at the top of the pepper, near the stem, and peel back the blistered skin.

-Once you remove the skin, cut the peppers down the middle with a knife and remove the seeds.
+Once you remove and discard the skin, cut the peppers down the middle with a knife and remove the seeds.

 Remove the seeds with the back of a butter knife, gently scraping away from the stem to pull as many seeds away as you possibly can.